 The couple also plan to add wood duck houses, snake hibernacula and pollinator hotels.
 “We really want to provide a place for the ducks, birds and turtles,” says Mary.

-Protecting the river with green infrastructure
+Protecting the river with natural infrastructure

-The restored wetland at Old River Farm is part of a collective interest in green infrastructure – defined by the Province of Ontario as natural and human-made elements that provide ecological and hydrological functions and processes.
+The restored wetland at Old River Farm is part of a collective interest in natural infrastructure – defined by the Province of Ontario as natural and human-made elements that provide ecological and hydrological functions and processes.

 Mary’s wetland captures surface water and run-off from farm activities in a natural filtering system before it enters the watercourse, protecting the Thames River and providing habitat for waterfowl and other wildlife.